IELTS Writing Task 2 Sample 461 - Recent figures show an increase in violent crime among youngsters

-Nowadays, people have hectic lifestyle that they are engaged mostly to professional life and hence there is little room for family life and recreation.
+Nowadays, people have a hectic lifestyle that they are engaged mostly in professional life and hence there is little room for family life and recreation.
 Compared to ancient days, family get together and involvement among family members are often seen rarely.
 Therefore children who are students, normally enjoy their freedom than they deserve and they are not given enough counselling in order to make them able to choose what's best for them.
 Teachers are also majorly looking at the academic performances rather than social and emotional development.

-On the other hand, there are so many other factors which could actually made the scenario worse.
-The use of cyber world, the addiction to online social media are arguably some of them.
+On the other hand, there are so many other factors which could actually make the scenario worse.
+The use of the cyber world, the addiction to online social media are arguably some of them.
 This enables pupils to experiment new things which were normally entitled to only adolescents in the early generation.
 Students and youngsters are also being influenced by the violent games and negative role plays in the movies.
 Moreover, the availability of drugs and narcotic materials have made the situation dangerous.
-For example, reports suggest that in India, the use of euphoric substances such as Marijuana has inclined leading to the rise in number of registered police cases.
+For example, reports suggest that in India, the use of euphoric substances such as Marijuana has inclined to lead to the rise in the number of registered police cases.
 The lack of education to parents regarding all these topics are also a contributing factor.

 In a nutshell.
 I certainly believe that day by day more youngsters are engaged in anti-social activities and this can only be prevented by a systematic approach by both parents and by the governments.